Traditionally, people didn’t segregate their buildings based on their function.

 While more and more consumers embrace the online marketplace, brick-and-mortar shops aren’t going anywhere.
 Yes, one can buy a wide range of products online, but certain services, such as hair and beauty salons, movie theaters, clinics, restaurants, and coffee shops will always need a consumer’s physical presence.
 As the Santa Monica Sears redevelopment mentioned earlier illustrates, the decline of retail has sometimes been an opportunity for mixed-use developers.

 If you’re involved in, or planning a mixed-use development, our team of engineers can help with all aspects of civil, structural, and MEP design.
-We also offer architectural drafting, 3D modeling and rendering support, Title 24 and CalGreen calculations, and construction administration services.
-Contact us at (877) 892-0292 or firstname.lastname@example.org to discuss your project and receive a quote today.
+Design Everest also offer architectural drafting, 3D modeling and rendering support, Title 24 and CalGreen calculations, and construction administration services.
+Contact us today to get a FREE quote.